 The Mission: How It Happens

-The recipe for Warm The Children is simple: A local newspaper and/or a service organization (like a Kiwanis or Rotary Club) asks its community for monetary donations to be used to purchase new winter clothing and footwear for local children in need.
+The recipe for a successful Warm The Children program is simple: A local newspaper and/or a service organization (like a Kiwanis or Rotary Club) asks its community for monetary donations to be used to purchase new winter clothing and footwear for local children in need.
 Families to be served are identified by local social service agencies or public-school personnel.
+All donations will be used towards the purchase of warm winter clothing for local children in need.

 The shopping is done either in person at a local retailer or online.
 For shopping in person, volunteers meet and assist the families as they shop and during check out.
 The family leaves with their new items.